Sanctuary (band): Dead Again and Inception (2015–2017)

-Pictures posted on the band's Facebook page on April 22, 2016 included a reference to ex-Panic bassist George Hernandez, who had filled in for Sheppard on tour the previous year, as the band's new permanent bassist.
+Pictures posted on the band's Facebook page on April 22, 2016, included a reference to ex-Panic bassist George Hernandez, who had filled in for Sheppard on tour the previous year, as the band's new permanent bassist.

 In another interview by September 2016 Dane revealed Dead Again as a tentative title for the new album.
 He said that it would come "next year, but late next year".
-Dane described the material as "way faster and more like old-school thrash metal, but sounding a bit modern and it's f ... cking heavy."
-He also announced the compilation of old demos and songs named Inception, that could arrive "in a few months".
+Dane described the material as "way faster and more like old-school thrash metal, but sounding a bit modern and it's __ heavy."
+He also announced the compilation of old demos and songs named Inception, which could arrive "in a few months".

 Death of Warrel Dane and the future of the band (2017–present)

-On December 13, 2017, it was reported that Dane had died of a heart attack in São Paulo, Brazil, where he was recording his second solo album.
+On December 13, 2017, it was reported that Dane had died of a heart attack in São Paulo, Brazil where he was recording his second solo album.

-The band toured North America with Iced Earth in February and March 2018 for the tribute to Dane tour with Witherfall vocalist Joseph Michael filling in on vocals.
-Current Armageddon guitarist Joey Concepcion of Milford, Connecticut has joined the tour on guitar.
+The band toured North America with Iced Earth in February and March 2018 for a tribute to Dane tour with Witherfall vocalist Joseph Michael filling in on vocals.
+Armageddon guitarist Joey Concepcion of Milford, Connecticut joined the tour on guitar.
 The tour was well-received, prompting Rutledge and Michael to begin working on demos to potentially continue the band.

+Former guitarist Sean Blosl died in a traffic collision in Seattle, on August 26, 2024, at the age of 58.